 His group has so far sent out materials for more than 4,000 of these SARS-CoV-2 tests to labs around the world, a number of which have used it successfully to detect the novel coronavirus.
 Now, researchers, including Zhang, are working to scale up and fully validate the test.
 “We want to make the reaction so easy to use that someone could do the test in their home to monitor themselves for infection,” Zhang says.
-On May 6, the U.S. Food and Drug Administration granted emergency-use authorization for the test, which relies on the gene-editing technology known as CRISPR.
+On May 6, the U.S. Food and Drug Administration granted emergency-use authorization for the testexternal link, opens in a new tab, which relies on the gene-editing technology known as CRISPR.

 The need to reduce transmission of the virus has forced Zhang and his lab group, like many other scientists, to work mostly remotely.
 Now, the only lab-based experiments his team does are focused on SARS-CoV-2.
 He says the scientific community has massively mobilized to address the pandemic.
 “This viral outbreak has really brought everyone together,” he says.
 “Everybody wants to do something to help and everyone is putting their brains together to come up with solutions.”

 Editor’s note: This story was updated on 5/12/20 to include news about the FDA’s emergency-use authorization for the CRISPR-based SARS-CoV-2 diagnostic test.